Nitrokey/odoo-modules/ecommerce_first_last_name/readme/DESCRIPTION.rst

-Ecommerce First Last Name module is a part of Ecommerce and used in website to modify first name and last name of current user based on company type
+This module is used in website and during checkout shows two fields, first name and last name, instead of just one name field.